Email List Building: 8 Best List Building Strategies for 2023

 For the majority of businesses, websites are where email list building begins: From static embedded opt-in forms to dynamic pop-ups and overlays or specific lead capture pages.

-At Yieldify, we’ve created thousands of email capture campaigns for clients big and small (you see the list of our featured clients here).
+Using Yieldify’s lead capture software, we’ve created thousands of campaigns for clients big and small (you see the list of our featured clients here).
 Some notable examples include Sol de Janeiro who generated 25,000 new subscribers in under five months using our layered lead capture approach, as well as Busbud who saw a 40% increase in revenue generated from email marketing.

 Australian company Healthy Chef went a step further by adding a lead capture slide-in bar on their checkout pages.
 In a nutshell, visitors that did not engage with their previous opt-in forms were presented with an additional prompt at the checkout stage offering a last chance to receive a 10% discount in exchange for their email address.